World Table Tennis Championships: Trophies

 In addition, the Egypt Cup is presented to the next host of world championships.
 The Cup was donated by King Farouk of Egypt in 1939, when the championships were held in Cairo, Egypt.

-Championships
+Editions

 The ITTF held individual events and team events separately for the first time in 1999 and 2000 respectively, and 2001 was the last time individual and team events were held together.
 Starting in 2003 individual events and team events were held separately again and each continue to be held separately every other year.